GaloisInc/ASKE-E/README.md

 ## Docker

 One can interact with this system via `docker-compose`.
-Issue `docker-compose up --build` at the root of this repository, and eventually you'll have two services available locally: `donu` on port 8000, the webserver exposing our functionality via HTTP request-response workflows, and a Jupyter Lab instance on port 8888 that interprets `exposure`, our measure and experiment language.
+If you want to download prebuilt images (totaling around 1.6GB in size) of these services, issue `docker-compose up --no-build` at the root of this repository.
+If you prefer to build the images locally, issue `docker-compose up --build`.
+Either way, eventually you'll have two services available locally: `donu` on port 8000, the webserver exposing our functionality via HTTP request-response workflows, and a Jupyter Lab instance on port 8888 that interprets `exposure`, our measure and experiment language.
 See the `docker-compose` logs for the link (containing a secret key) to access this Jupyter instance via a web browser.

 ## AlgebraicJulia

-Working with `AlgebraicJulia` (for model stratification or PNC gromet simulation) on a clean copy of this repository, without Docker, requires first running `./scripts/run-algebraic-julia.sh --build`.
+Working with `AlgebraicJulia` (for model stratification or PNC gromet simulation) on a clean copy of this repository, without `docker-compose`, requires first running `./scripts/run-algebraic-julia.sh --build`.
 The building process may take a while.

 ## Models